GMAP/SPBench/README.md

 ![SPBench_logo](https://user-images.githubusercontent.com/11809226/121076611-fbef5300-c7ac-11eb-9213-5a30a284bec1.png)

 SPBench is a new Framework for Benchmarking Stream Processing Applications.
+It allows users to easily use parallel libraries to explore stream parallelism with different applications.
+SPBench manages the application execution and performance evaluation aspects, which allows the user to focus exclusively on the parallelism aspects.

 The applications set comprises the following stream processing applications and will be more in the future:
  - Ferret (PARSEC)